 In Revelation 22, those who were cast into the Lake of Fire are now just outside New Jerusalem.

-And in in the Sheeps and Goats Judgment of Matthew 25, people overlook that neither the Sheeps or Goats were those who believed in Jesus in this life.
+And in in the Sheep and Goats Judgment of Matthew 25, people overlook that neither the Sheep or Goats were those who believed in Jesus in this life.
 We are the brethren.
 Chuck Missler likes to say they are the Jews here (and argue this isn't the same judgment as the White Throne judgment).
-But earlier in Matthew Jesus had effectively disowned His mother, brothers and sisters and said His real Brethren are those who believe in Him.
+But earlier in Matthew Jesus had effectively disowned His mother, brothers and sisters and said His real Brethren are those who believe in Him not biological relations.

 Luke 3:6 says that all mankind will see God's Salvation.
 Romans 5:18-19 says that as by one Man's Sin all are condemned, so by one Man's righteousness all men are Justified.
 Romans 11:32 says all Men are bound to Disobedience so that he might have Mercy on ALL men.
 1 Corinthians 15:22 says as in Adam all die so in Christ ALL shall be made alive.
 And Peter tells us it is God's preference that none shall perish.